Utility Billing Division

 - Meter Sets - New form is now available for Builders/Contractors

 Explain My Bill

-Water and sewer rates for Raleigh, Garner, Knightdale, Rolesville, Wake Forest, Wendell and Zebulon
+Raleigh, Garner, Rolesville, Knightdale, Wake Forest, Wendell and Zebulon

-The Landlord Program, also known as the Default Customer Program, transfers utility services to the landlord's account between tenants.
-The program is designed for landlords, rental agencies, management companies, and apartment complexes to ensure no service interruption when a tenant moves out, and the service initiation fee is waived for participating landlords.Learn More
+The Landlord Program transfers utility services to the landlord's account between tenants.
+This program is designed for landlords, rental agencies, management companies and apartment complexes to ensure no service interruption when a tenant moves out.
+Service initiation fees are waived for participating landlords.Learn more about Landlord Program

 Past Due/Delinquent Account

 If your City of Raleigh utility account becomes delinquent, there will be additional fees and your water service may be disconnected at your expense.